Max Weber: Rationalisation

 Rationalisation was a central theme in Weber's scholarship.
-This theme was situated in the larger context of the relationship between psychological motivations, cultural values, cultural beliefs, and the structure of the society.
+This theme was situated in the larger context of the relationship between psychological motivations, cultural values, cultural beliefs, and societal structure.
 Weber understood rationalisation as having resulted in increasing knowledge, growing impersonality, and the enhanced control of social and material life.
-He was ambivalent towards rationalisation.
+He was ambivalent towards it.
 Weber admitted that it was responsible for many advances, particularly freeing humans from traditional, restrictive, and illogical social guidelines.
-However, he also criticised it for dehumanising individuals as "cogs in the machine" and curtailing their freedom, trapping them in the iron cage of rationality and bureaucracy.
-His studies of the subject began with The Protestant Ethic and the Spirit of Capitalism.
-In it, he argued that Protestantism's – particularly Calvinism's – redefinition of the connection between work and piety caused a shift towards rational attempts to achieve economic gain.
-In Protestantism, piety towards God was expressed through one's secular vocation.
-The religious principles that influenced the creation of capitalism became unnecessary and it became able to propagate itself without them.
+However, he also criticised it for dehumanising individuals and curtailing their freedom, trapping them in the rational and bureaucratic iron cage.
+His studies of it began with The Protestant Ethic and the Spirit of Capitalism.
+In it, he argued that Protestantism's – particularly Calvinism's – redefinition of work and piety's connection caused a shift towards rational attempts to achieve economic gain.
+In Protestantism, piety was expressed through one's secular vocation.
+The religious principles that influenced capitalism's creation became unnecessary and it became able to propagate itself without them.

 What Weber depicted was not only the secularisation of Western culture, but also and especially the development of modern societies from the viewpoint of rationalisation.
 The new structures of society were marked by the differentiation of the two functionally intermeshing systems that had taken shape around the organisational cores of the capitalist enterprise and the bureaucratic state apparatus.
 Weber understood this process as the institutionalisation of purposive-rational economic and administrative action.
 To the degree that everyday life was affected by this cultural and societal rationalisation, traditional forms of life – which in the early modern period were differentiated primarily according to one's trade – were dissolved.